Skip to Content

 Closing the loopAssign a ticket and remember to updateAn optional draft PR you can merge or ignore

-From your IDECopy the issue ID into CursorCursor reads the report and proposes the diff
+From your IDECopy the issue ID into CursorCursor reads the report + relevant lessons and proposes the diff

 Where it runsTheir cloudYours, ours, or both